mars7788/ikea/README.md

 # ikea
-The ikea model of feedback regulated galaxy formation
+The ikea model of feedback-regulated galaxy formation